junxit/us-congress-bills-115/metadata.md

 - 2018-07-11 — Referred to the Committee on the Judiciary, and in addition to the Committees on Ways and Means, Homeland Security, and Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2018-07-11 — Referred to the Committee on the Judiciary, and in addition to the Committees on Ways and Means, Homeland Security, and Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2018-07-11 — Referred to the Subcommittee on Immigration and Border Security.
+- 2018-07-12 — Referred to the Subcommittee on Military Personnel.
+- 2018-07-12 — Referred to the Subcommittee on Trade.
+- 2018-07-18 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-07-18 — Considered as unfinished business. (consideration: CR H6495)
+- 2018-07-18 — Considered under suspension of the rules. (consideration: CR H6486-6493)
+- 2018-07-18 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+990.
+- 2018-07-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-07-18 — Mr. Goodlatte moved to suspend the rules and agree to the resolution, as amended.
+- 2018-07-18 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 244 - 35, 133 Present (Roll no. 337). (text: CR H6486-6487)
+- 2018-07-18 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 244 - 35, 133 Present (Roll no. 337).(text: CR H6486-6487)